Rekkonnect/Log10Article/docs/Strings, Exponents & Log10.md

 ```
 The iteration time is usually set to 150ms to shorten the time the benchmarks take to execute (B.NET defaults to 500ms).
 If the benchmark code is present, it may include the iteration time that the benchmark is set to, in milliseconds.

-This article contains extensive tables with benchmark results.
-You may skip them at your will, or you may cross-check their validity by running the benchmarks in the repository locally.
+This article contains images with benchmark results, which were generated using https://chartbenchmark.net/, including extensive tables with the raw results, initially collapsed.
+You may view the tables for details about the results and make your own cross-checking using the benchmarks in the repository.
+The graphs only display the mean execution time due to the tool's customization limitations.
+Notice that the y axis is in log2 scale.

 ## Debrief